lewoudar/scalpel/docs/configuration.md

 attribute in **capital letters** and prefixed it with `SCALPEL_` i.e if you want to set the `Configuration.min_request_delay` property, you need to set the environment variable `SCALPEL_MIN_REQUEST_DELAY`.

-The value of the value is simple for string and numbers, but it is less obvious for other types, here are what you can expected for the following cases:
+The value of the attribute is simple for string and numbers, but it is less obvious for other types, here are what you can expected for the following cases:

 - For boolean values like `Configuration.follow_robots_txt`, the values `true`, `yes`, `y` and `1` are evaluated to `True` and values `false`, `no`, `n` and `0` are evaluated to `False`.
 - For `Enum` like [Browser](api.md#browser), just write the enum values like `FIREFOX` or `CHROME`.
 - For callables like `Configuration.msgpack_encoder` just write the path to the callable using dot notation.
 For example if you have a module named `my_module` and a callable `my_callable` in that module, you can refer to it with `my_module.my_callable`.
-You can resume this logic with the nesting of packages.
+You can adopt this logic with modules nested in packages.
 Keep in mind that the module you specify must be in the python path for this to work.
 - For a list of callables like `Configuration.response_middlewares`, the logic is the same as before except that each callable is separated by a `;` or `:` or `,` or a whitespace.
 For example `my_module.callable_1:my_module.callable_2`.